nickdala/spring-boot-grpc-azure-storage-emulator/README.md

       - '10002'
 ```

-To interact with Azure Storage, add the following dependency to your `pom.xml` file:
+The application uses the `Spring Cloud Azure Storage Starter` to interact with the Azure Storage Emulator.
+The following dependency is added to the `pom.xml` file:

 ```xml
 <dependency>